RajeevGa/ieee_ants2024_oai_tutorial/utils/Util_Installation.md

 sudo usermod -a -G docker $(whoami)
 ```

-Now, close the terminal tab and re-open it.
+:exclamation: Now, close the terminal tab and re-open it.

 # 3. Networking
 ```bash